harsha240yeager/VSDSquadron_miniInternship/README.md

 <summary>Acknowledgement</summary>
 <br>

->*I would like to thank Kunal Ghosh Sir for this amazing internship experience on RISCV Architecture using VSDSquadron Mini.
-I was really passionate about diving into the world of RISCV, and here i got the kickstart.
-I had an amazing experience throughout this internship program.
-Thanks a lot VLSI System Design for launching such a phoenomenal research internship*
+>*I extend my heartfelt gratitude to Kunal Ghosh Sir for providing an exceptional internship experience focused on RISC-V Architecture using VSDSquadron Mini.
+This opportunity has enabled me to delve into the realm of RISC-V with enthusiasm, serving as an invaluable kickstart to my journey.
+I have cherished every moment of this internship program and am immensely grateful to VLSI System Design for offering such an extraordinary research internship opportunity.*

 </details>